spember/gr8conf-2012-workshop/Instructions.md

         TM.Models.Tweet = Backbone.Model.extend({});

 Congratulations, you've created your first Backbone Model!
-We could certainly make this more complicated by adding verifications, defaults, etc, but it's not necessary for this demonstration.
-We've successfully extended the default BackboneModel into our own Tweet Model, and namespaced it into TM.Models (see <strong>web-app/src/js/core/base.js</strong> for a further breakdown on the namespacing).
+We could certainly make this more complicated by adding validation, defaults, etc, but it's not necessary for this demonstration.
+We've successfully extended the default BackboneModel into our own Tweet Model, and namespaced it into TM.Models (see <strong>web-app/src/js/core/base.js</strong> to see how the app is namespaced).

 *   Locate and open <strong>web-app/js/src/models/keyword.js</strong>
 *   Add the following: